World's (Not So) Finest Hour1 of 12

 But in 2005 during the lead-up to Infinite Crisis, DC revealed that Max Lord was actually a criminal mastermind.
 The humorous years of screw-ups were just a cover for his diabolical plans to take out all metahumans.

 In a tragic moment that would have been previously uncharacteristic of the character, Max Lord shot beloved hero Ted Kord in the head.
 Eventually, Lord started using his mind control powers on Superman and, to prevent the destruction, Wonder Woman killed Lord.
-His death was fairly short-lived, however, and he's since been an adversary to teams like the JLI and Suicide Squad.
+His death was fairly short-lived, however, and he's since been an adversary to teams like the JLA, the JLI, and Suicide Squad.

 Identity Crisis11 of 12